 The Potawatomi Inn & Conference Center, located within the state park, offers various amenities and services that will make your elopement possible.
 The Courtyard and the Sun Deck are two of the venues you can choose from.
 Additionally, they have onsite catering and accommodations for both the couple and their guests.

 Elopements start at $1,900.
-Elopements in Promise Ridge only consist of the couple, officiant, and necessary vendors.
+Elopements in Promise Ridge only consist of the couple, the officiant, and necessary vendors.
 In contrast, micro weddings can accommodate three to 20 people; rates for micro weddings begin at $2,500.

 38. Rocky Mountain National Park, Colorado